srosama/E-Commerce-Sales-Analysis/README.md

 1. Clone the repository.
 2. Navigate to the `ecommerce-sales-analysis` directory.
 3. Run `setup_database.sh` to set up the database and insert sample data.
+4. Run the ETL process scripts:
+   - `etl/extract/extract_data.sh`
+   - `etl/transform/transform_data.sql`
+   - `etl/load/load_data.sql`
-4. Use the SQL scripts in `sql/queries/` to run basic and advanced queries.
+5. Use the SQL scripts in `sql/queries/` to run basic and advanced queries.
-5. Use the SQL scripts in `sql/views/`, `sql/procedures/`, and `sql/triggers/` to create views, procedures, and triggers.
+6. Use the SQL scripts in `sql/views/`, `sql/procedures/`, and `sql/triggers/` to create views, procedures, and triggers.
-6. Generate reports using the scripts in the `reports/` directory.
+7. Generate reports using the scripts in the `reports/` directory.

 ## Contributions